 We sent you this notice to tell you about changes we made to your return that affect your refund.
-We made these changes because we believe there was a miscalculation.
+We made these changes because we believe there was a miscalculation or other error.
 Our records show you owe other tax debts and we applied all or part of your refund to them.

 What you need to do